parthnaik7/selenium-framework/docs/README.md

                  element);
 ```

-> **Interview caution:** Overusing `jsClick()` masks real bugs.
-If a button isn't clickable through WebDriver, that's a sign a user can't click it either — an overlay, disabled state, or visibility issue the test should detect, not bypass.
+> Overusing `jsClick()` masks real bugs.
+If a button isn't clickable through WebDriver, that's a sign a user can't click it either - an overlay, disabled state, or visibility issue the test should detect, not bypass.
 Use JS as a last resort, not a first response.

 ---